 You need to select the right QR Code category depending on what you’d want your end-users to see.

 Once you have decided on the QR Code category, you can head on to your chosen QR Code generator.
-In case you haven’t chosen one, here is a detailed comparison chart on the best QR Code generators available online.
+In case you haven’t chosen one, here is a detailed comparison chart on the best QR Code generator available online.
 You can go through it to make a sound decision.

 2. Create a QR Code